coveo/cli/packages/ui/atomic/create-atomic-component-project/template/readme.md

 You should run `npm publish` in the directory of the component or using the [workspace flag](https://docs.npmjs.com/cli/v9/using-npm/workspaces#running-commands-in-the-context-of-workspaces) to target it.
 If you want your component to stay private, we recommend you publish it either to the official npm registry as a [private package](https://docs.npmjs.com/about-private-packages) or to your own npm registry.

-If you do not want your component to be listed on the Atomic Custom Component marketplace, do change the keywords field in the package.json of your component(s) before publishing.
+If you do not want your component to be listed on the Atomic Custom Component marketplace, change the keywords field in the package.json of your component before publishing.

 ### Unpkg script tag